In this guide

-Getting online has never been easier and as more electronic gadgets start to utilise your home broadband connection, often wirelessly, installation is also becoming more straightforward.
+Getting online has never been easier and as more gadgets start to utilise your home broadband connection, often wirelessly, installation is also becoming more straightforward.
 However, getting everything to work together may take a little bit of work, or extra cash.

-PCs and Windows-based laptops and tablet PCs
+Windows laptops and tablet PCs

-If you do have an older version of Windows, you should still be able to get online however, we strongly advise that you upgrade to Windows 7, 8 or 10, or you will find your internet experience much less enjoyable due to various compatibility problems and security concerns.
+If you do have an older version of Windows you should still be able to get online, however we strongly advise that you upgrade to Windows 7, 8 or 10, or you will find your internet experience much less enjoyable due to various compatibility problems and security concerns.

 Apple Macs, MacBooks, iPads and Linux systems